 Under the provisions of FASB-ASC Topic 350, the Company previously capitalized costs of design, configuration, coding, installation, and testing of the Company's website up to its initial implementation.
 Costs will be amortized to expense over an estimated useful life of three years using the straight-line method.
 Ongoing website post-implementation cost of operations, including training and application, are expensed as incurred.
 The Company evaluates the recoverability of website development costs in accordance with FASB-ASC Topic 350.
-As of the quarter ended January 31, 2014, management does not believe that there is a need for the impairment of costs incurred towards the development of its website.
+As of the year ended April 30, 2014, management does not believe that there is a need for the impairment of costs incurred towards the development of its website.

-January, 31 April 30,
+July 31, 2014 April 30, 2014

-2014 2013

-Website development cost \$25,477 \$15,522
+Website development cost \$19,510 \$19,510

-Accumulated amortization (6,037) (2,156)
+Accumulated amortization (9,288) (7,662)

-Total intangible assets \$19,440 \$13,366
+Total intangible assets \$ 10.222 \$ 11 848